mriekkinen/openplacefinder/README.md

 # OpenPlaceFinder

 OpenPlaceFinder is a web application which helps users discover various points of interest in the OpenStreetMap database.

-Please note that this project is still *under development*.
+It supports a streamlined form of *place search*, also known as a point of interest (POI) search.
+It allows you to specify what you are looking for, and where, and quickly produces a map of matching places.

+You can use this service online at [openplacefinder.org](https://openplacefinder.org/).

 <img width="600" src="docs/img/museums.png" />

+For the best user experience, we recommend Chrome, but you should be able to use the site with a recent version of any major browser.
+However, you need to use a **desktop computer** since mobile devices aren't supported.

+## Documentation

+We have a [user guide](docs/guide.md) which should help you get started.
+If you still run into problems, you can [open an issue](https://github.com/mriekkinen/openplacefinder/issues) on this repository.

+If you would like to contribute to development, you can follow the instructions at [installation and development](docs/development.md).

-## Credits
+## Acknowledgements

 Several remarkable projects enable this app and many others.
 The following software, data and services power this app: